Malahide: Tennis

 There are two tennis clubs in the area: Malahide Lawn Tennis & Croquet Club, founded in 1879, is one of the oldest tennis clubs in Ireland.
 The club is situated in the centre of Malahide village, overlooking the outer Broadmeadow estuary.
 Grove Lawn Tennis Club is a grass court tennis club.

 Gaelic games

 St Sylvesters is the local Gaelic Athletic Association club.
+The club was founded in 1903 and last won the Dublin Men's Senior Football Championship in 1996.
+The club plays hurling, camogie and Men's and Women's Gaelic football.
+In 1996, they became the only Fingal to win the Dublin Senior Football championship when under former Galway midfielder, Brian Talty, they defeated Erins Isle in the final.

 Golf

 Malahide Golf Club opened in 1892, moving to a new location in 1990.
-It has a 2-storey clubhouse completed in May 1990, with 1,000 square metres, including bars, a restaurant, a conference room and a snooker room.
+It has a 2-storey clubhouse completed in May 1990, with 1,000 square metres (10,000 sq. ft.), including bars, a restaurant, a conference room and a snooker room.
 The 17th is a notoriously difficult hole known to locals as "Cromwell's Delight", due to its narrow fairways and dominant bunkers.

 Sailing

 There are two sailing clubs situated on the estuary; Swords Sailing & Boating Club and Malahide Yacht Club.

-The inner, Broadmeadow (Bromwell) estuary is also the home of Fingal Sailing School and DMG Sailsports based in the 350-berth marina.
+The inner, Broadmeadow estuary is often considered as Irelands 'premier' dinghy sailing location with its sheltered and non-tidal waters making it an extensively accessible home to many sailing Olympians.
+While sailing in Malahide has been enjoyed and competed in for hundreds of years, Malahide Yacht Club as it is known today was established in the 1950s.
+Malahide Yacht Club is the only sailing club across Britain and Ireland that operates out of two permanent club house under two distinctive bodies of water.
+The sheltered 'Upper' non-tidal estuary for dinghy performance, and the coastal tidal 'Lower' Estuary for keelboat activity and cruising.